USCyberMilitia/BlindSite/README.md

 ## First-run setup

-On first run, BlindSite lets you choose a custody mode:
+On first run, BlindSite lets you choose a custody mode.

 ### Organization-Controlled Key